CSCfi/csc-user-guide/docs/support/wn/data-new.md

 ## SD Connect major upgrade October 7

-Please note, this upgrade will not affect your data—files stored in SD Connect will remain accessible after the service break, but a new encryption protocol will be applied for new uploads.
-The new version is compatible with the current one, but there are **four actions required** on your part.
-You can find more information about these steps and any limitations [here](https://research.csc.fi/-/280351-91).
+On Monday October 7 SD Connect service has been upgraded.
+Please note, this upgrade will not affect your data.
+Files stored in SD Connect will remain accessible after the service break, but a new encryption protocol will be applied for new uploads.
+The new version is compatible with the current one, but there are **four actions required** on your part: ​​​

-We will continue providing updates after the service break.
-If you have any questions or need assistance, please feel free to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join us on Wednesday, October 9, at 14:00 (Finnish time) for an introduction and live demo of **SD Connect 2** at the CSC Research Support Coffee session: [Zoom Link](https://cscfi.zoom.us/j/65059161807#success).
-For more information, visit our [training calendar](https://csc.fi/en/training-calendar/csc-research-support-coffee-every-wednesday-at-1400-finnish-time-2-2/).​​​​​​​

-Thank you for your understanding and cooperation.

-Sincerely,
-The CSC Sensitive Data Services Support Team

-This info are available via the link in research.csc.fi:

-### To access the new version, please follow these four steps:

 * Service access: [Apply for SD Connect service access](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/) at [MyCSC portal](http://my.csc.fi/) and accept the terms of use. _Note: Only the project PI can enable the service, but all project members must accept the terms of use._
 * MFA: Ensure that Multifactor Authentication (MFA) is [enabled](../../accounts/mfa.md) on your CSC profile. _Note: If you are using SD Desktop, MFA is already enabled, and no further action is needed_.
 * Syncing: Once the service break is over, log in to the service and keep the user interface open for 5 minutes to allow for syncing.
 After this, you will have access to all files stored in SD Connect.
 * Shared folders: Uploading or downloading data from folders shared in the previous service version will no longer be possible.
 To re-enable it, please update the sharing permissions by following [these steps](../../data/sensitive-data/sd-connect-share.md).
-*

 **New Key Features:**